thisisevilevil/evilevil365/_drafts/2026-16-03-MultiAdmin-Approval.md

 3) Bob then has to go to the same Multi-Admin Approval pane, click his request, and finally hit the "Complete request" button to actually initiate that wipe.
 Bob will have to do this within 3 days after the approval was given, otherwise it will expire.
 If the action expires before clicking "complete request", Bob will have to send a new wipe and get it approved again.

 It's important to underline that the action doesn't automatically complete once it's approved, the requesting admin will have to go to click that "Complete request" button to finalize the action, so essentially a 3-step process.
+There is also no built-in notification system, so admins are not notified in any way, when an approval request is sent to the portal or when a request is approved for now.
+It is possible to create your own notification tooling i.e: PowerAutomate or an Azure Logic App to send notifications via email or to a teams channel.

 >NOTE: Based on learnings from the field, I've found it can take between 15-30 minutes for MAA to actually process the request.
 Example: If you press "complete request" to delete or wipe a device, it doesn't immediately process.